jreyesr/gmail_sign_attachments/README.md

 To use the extension, therefore, the following steps are required:
 1. Clone or download the repository, or at least the `extension` folder.
 1. Configure the extension:
     1. Copy the `extension/credentials.js.sample` file to `extension/credentials.js`.
-    1. Edit `extension/credentials.js` and fill all fields with your own data. `INBOXSDK_APP_ID` should be generated on InboxSDK's page (the URL is on the `credentials.js` file). `PRIVATE_SIGNING_KEY` should be set to a valid ECDSA P-521 private key, encoded as PEM. `VERIFICATION_URL` should be the URL on which the companion verifier webpage is hosted (it will appear on email footers and on every signature file).
+    1. Edit `extension/credentials.js` and fill all fields with your own data. `INBOXSDK_APP_ID` should be generated on InboxSDK's page (the URL is on the `credentials.js` file).
 1. Open Chrome/Brave, open the Extensions tab, toggle Developer Mode on (there should be a toggle switch somewhere in the window, or see [here](https://developer.chrome.com/docs/extensions/mv2/getstarted/#manifest) for screenshots)
 1. Click the Load Unpacked button, browse to the `extension` folder and select it.
-1. Verify that a new entry has appeared.
-It should be called "Gmail Sign&Send".
+1. The Options page for the newly installed extension should appear.
+Configure the extension to your liking:
+  * The Verification webpage URL should be set to the URL where the companion verifier webpage is hosted (it will appear on email footers and on every signature file).
+See below for more details on the verifier.
+  * Choose a file containing a valid ECDSA P-521 private key, encoded as PEM, for the Private key file field.
+This private key will be used to generate the signatures, and its corresponding public key should be used to verify them.
 1. Open or reload Gmail.
 1. Click the New Message button or Reply to a message.
 1. Check that a blue "Sign & Send" button appears near the normal Send button.

 You're done!